makrai/notes/mosbach2006-stabil-finetune.md

 * fine-tuning instability of BERT pointed out
   * Devlin+ (2019)
-    * instabilities when fine-tuning BERT LARGE on small datasets and
+    * instabilities when fine-tuning BERT LARGE on small datasets
     * resort to performing multiple restarts of fine-tuning and selecting the model that performs best on the development set
   * Dodge+ (2020)